cranezhou/stack-po-admin-project/README.md

 3.2.1 MySQL

 ### 3.3 Document
-3.3.1 MarkDown text file (.md)
+3.3.1 Markdown text file (.md)
 3.3.2 Restuctured text file (.rst)

 ## Community Support

-4.1 Technological Support from the Community
+4.1 Technological Support from the Community (of)
-4.2 Design Support from the Community
+4.2 Design Support from the Community (by)
-4.3 Maintenance Support from the Community
+4.3 Maintenance Support from the Community (for)

 ## Resource Allocating